SpeciesFileGroup/bananompy/README.md

 bionompy.agent.search(q='Mary Agnes')
 ```

-Get an agent string's occurrences by ID (***Warning:*** The agent string identifiers are temporary and can periodcially change when new agent strings are imported into Bionomia.)
+Get an agent string's occurrences by ID (***Warning:*** The agent string identifiers are temporary and change every 2 weeks when new agent strings are imported into Bionomia and the website also goes down with a 503 error during agent string updates.)
 ```python
 bionompy.agent.get('4746282')
 ```